typelevel/typelevel.github.com/_posts/2016-02-03-variance-and-functors.md

   new Invariant[Array] {
     def imap[A, B](fa: Array[A])(f: A => B)(g: B => A): Array[B] =
       new Array[B] {
-        // Convert read A to B before returning - covariance override def read(i: Int): B =
+        // Convert read A to B before returning – covariance override def read(i: Int): B =
           f(fa.read(i))

-        // Convert B to A before writing - contravariance override def write(i: Int, b: B): Unit = fa.write(i, g(a))
+        // Convert B to A before writing – contravariance override def write(i: Int, b: B): Unit = fa.write(i, g(a))
       }
   }
 ```

-## SerDe
+## Serialization
 Another example of a read-write type that doesn't involve `Array`s (or mutation) can be
 found by just combining the `Read` and `Show` interfaces: